soumya-jp/space_debris/README.md

 ## How to Run
 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`.
-4. Open `EDA.ipynb` to explore the cleaning and preprocessing pipeline.

 ## Contributors
 - Soumya Bhavaraju